lmarkely/enron_fraud/README.md

 Feature scaling was used because each feature has different value ranges.
 Without scaling, features with high values and/or variances may dominate over features with low values and/or variances.
 For SelectKBest, MinMaxScaler was used for feature scaling.
-Feature scores from SelectKBest is also provided in **Fig. 1**.
+Feature scores from SelectKBest are provided in **Fig. 1**.
-Features with p-value < 0.05 were selected for algorithm and model selection.
+The figure shows two features with p-value < 0.05 and F scores significantly higher than other features.
+These features were later selected for algorithm and model selection.
-The figure also shows that the new engineered features 'std_from_poi' and 'std_to_poi' have significantly lower F Score (1.7 and 1.2) than the top two features (6.7 and 5.0).
+In addition. the new engineered features 'std_from_poi' and 'std_to_poi' have significantly lower F Score (1.7 and 1.2) than the top two features (6.7 and 5.0).
 Moreover, the p-value of these engineered features are very high at 0.19 and 0.27, suggesting that these features may not be